Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- On the glass, the Heat are ranked sixth in the league, conceding 41.9 rebounds per game.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the NBA.
+- Looking at assists, the Heat are 14th in the league, allowing 25.6 per contest.

+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Jayson Tatum vs. the Heat